-Founded in 1929 as one of the first radio symphony orchestras in Germany, the Frankfurt Radio Symphony (hr-Sinfonieorchester) has successfully negotiated the delicate balancing act between preserving tradition and meeting the challenges of a modern top-ranking orchestra.
-Its open-minded artistic profile is defined by series of concerts with highly diverse programmes, in which great symphonic meets music from an earlier time and contemporary music, and numerous projects also for younger audiences.
+Founded in 1929 as one of the first radio symphony orchestras in Germany, the Frankfurt Radio Symphony (hr-Sinfonieorchester Frankfurt) is considered an internationally leading Mahler and Bruckner orchestra since decades and has successfully negotiated the delicate balancing act between preserving tradition and meeting the challenges of a modern top-ranking orchestra.

 Famed for its outstanding wind section, its powerful strings and its dynamic and sophisticated playing, the orchestra of the Hessischer Rundfunk (German Public Radio of Hesse) together with its Music Director Andrés Orozco-Estrada is associated today not only with musical excellence but also with an interesting and varied repertoire.

 With innovative new concert formats, award-winning CD releases, regular appearances in music capitals such as Vienna, Salzburg, Paris, Madrid, Prague and Warsaw as well as regular concert tours to Asia, the Frankfurt Radio Symphony underlines its prominent position within the European orchestral landscape and has an outstanding reputation worldwide.
 Current guest concerts and tours will be performed in the 2019/20 season in Wien, Zurich, Athen, Madrid und Barcelona.